Alternhuman/deployer/doc/source/installation.rst

     pip install marcopolo-deployer

-It can also be installed through the `setup.py` script that is included on the tarball with the following command:
+It can also be installed through the ``setup.py`` script that is included on the tarball with the following command:

 ::

     python setup.py install

-The deployer role is activated by default.
-The receiver, however, is not.
+The *deployer* role is activated by default.
+The *receiver*, however, is not.
 To activate it the following commands have to be issued.

 **systemd**: